benedekfazekas/benedekfazekas.github.io/drafts/2016-11-25-aws-lambda-practices.markdown

                     payload: payload.to_json,
                     invocation_type: "RequestResponse"})

 We do use synchronous calls sometimes.
 Apart from the usual drawbacks this also means that the lambda won't be retried by AWS if fails.
 Also for the usecase described above we wanted to call lambdas from lambdas and not necessarily sitting around in the caller while the callee finishes or possibly trigger some behaviour somewhere else than the caller when the callee is done.
-For these reasons we use a redis pub/sub topic to signal if a lambda successfully finished and done.
+For these reasons we use a Redis pub/sub topic to signal if a lambda successfully finished and done.
 The topic name contains a reference to the lambda and also a request id so we identify and separate runs and lambdas.
 We can also tap into these topics if we are interested in how far the process got, either for tracing purposes or for example implementing a progress bar.
 We used to use SNS topics as well instead of calling lambdas directly as a way of making lambda calls indirect but have not seen much benefit of this so moved back to direct, asynchronous calls.